bjango/Bjango-Templates/Help/Style Guide.md

 Where possible, slices should be used for exporting in Photoshop, Illustrator, Affinity Designer and Sketch.

 Icons that require overlapping artwork may use a different strategy.
-The Apple TV template is an example of this — the parallax nature of the icons required Generator-style exporting for Photoshop, but slices in Sketch.
+The Apple TV (tvOS) template is an example of this — the parallax nature of the icons required Generator-style exporting for Photoshop, but slices in Sketch.

 Filenames for exporting are lowercase letters with dashes (lisp-case), unless platform requirements state otherwise.
 Unless the platform dictates filename or there a sensible reason to not do so, use `icon-512` as the export name (where `512` is the icon size).
 Some icons need correct suffixes.
 For example, `icon-512` might need to be `icon-256@2x`.